Number of migrants crossing Channel to UK since 2018 tops 75,000

 Some 299 migrants were detected in 2018, followed by 1,843 in 2019, 8,466 in 2020 and 28,561 in 2021.

-The crossings continue as the Government faces another legal challenge against its plan to send migrants to Rwanda.
+The crossings continue as the Government faces another legal challenge against its plan to send migrants to Rwanda after similar court hearings took place last month.

-Charity Asylum Aid’s case is due to be heard by High Court judges on Thursday after similar challenges were made last month.
+Barristers representing the charity Asylum Aid told High Court judges on Thursday the Government’s policy of sending people to the east African nation was “inherently unlawful and unfair.”

 Deportation flights are on hold while the legal disputes are ongoing.